In 1968, at the height of the Vietnam War, US Navy fighter pilots started losing ground to their North Vietnamese counterparts.

 One of the primary benefits of positive visualization practices is that they solidify and clarify your mental representations of your desired skill.
 Having a more detailed and crisp mental picture of what your performance should be like helps you to notice when you’re deviating from it and make adjustments faster.

-And while these positive visualization exercises are undoubtedly powerful, there may also be a place for Negative Visualization—visualizing potential obstacles or setback that might arise during a performance.
+And while these positive visualization exercises are undoubtedly powerful, there may also be a place for Negative Visualization—visualizing potential obstacles or setbacks that might arise during a performance.

 A Negative Visualization Routine has two parts: